nuuuwan/news_lk3_data/README.md

 *2024-07-24 09:48:00* · [`adaderanalk`](https://www.adaderana.lk/news/100739/interim-order-issued-against-deshabandu-functioning-as-igp) · `en`

-The Supreme Court has issued an interim order preventing Deshabandu Tennakoon from functioning as the Inspector General of Police (IGP).
+The Supreme Court today issued an interim order preventing Deshabandu Tennakoon from performing duties and functioning in the position of the Inspector General of Police (IGP).

-The Supreme Court issued this order after granting leave to proceed with the nine petitions filed by several parties including Cardinal Malcolm Ranjith challenging the decision to appoint Tennakoon as the IGP.
+The Supreme Court issued this order after granting leave to proceed with the nine petitions, filed by several parties including Cardinal Malcolm Ranjith, challenging the decision to appoint Tennakoon as the IGP.

 The petitioners had sought an interim order restraining Deshabandu Tennakoon from discharging the duties and functioning in the office of IGP.

-◼️
+The fundamental rights (FR) petitions filed challenging the appointment of Deshabandu Tennakoon as IGP were taken up once again today (24).

+The Supreme Court on July 18 concluded considering the FR petitions filed challenging the appointment of Tennakoon as the IGP.

+Accordingly, the court had then announced that the decision as to whether or not the petitions will be taken up for hearing will be delivered today (24).

+...

 [Data](articles/ac534e9b.json)